rishi-singh15/Assessing-the-Profitability-of-LSTM-Trading/README.md

 $$h_{t} = o_{t} \times tanh(c_{t})$$

 where $$h_{t}$$ is then passed as $$h_{t-1}$$ into the next layer within a stacked, multi-layer architecture.
 Furthermore, the output produced by the Dense (and final) layer within our model is what is passed as $$h_{t-1}$$ for the first LSTM layer within the next timestamp.
-In this study, a Stacked LSTM of three LSTM layers and one Dense layer with a linear activation was used.
+In this study, a Stacked LSTM of three LSTM layers and one Dense layer, with a linear activation, was used.
 All weights and biases were optimized using the _Adam_ Optimizer [9] upon a Mean Squared Error Loss Function.

 # The LSTM Trading Strategy